chibicode/react-functional-css-protips/README.md

 >
 > ... **The real way to scale css, is to stop writing css.** Abstract out the things you use most and move to a multi-class pattern where you compose visual patterns in your html.
 You might be amazed at how quickly your team starts to move.

 I strongly encourage you to [read all of Adam's words](http://mrmrs.io/writing/2016/03/24/scalable-css/).
+But I know you probably won't.
+Fine.
+I'll copy-paste some more:

+> There are a number of suggested 'best practices' around how sass/less/stylus etc. will help you build maintainable css.
+How mixins can make your code more DRY.
+How extends will keep your markup clean and pretty to look at. **How BEM will make your code so perfect you want to cry.**

+> **But what is reality?** What actually gets shipped to production?
+What do all of these tips and tricks do to our production css?
+How does it affect the whole team?
+More important, how are your end users affected?

+> **When it comes to designing and shipping products I like to think about reality.** Which can be challenging sometimes...
+But, if you don't accurately assess where you currently are and what your reality is, it can be pretty tough to figure out what your problems are.

+Ok, I'm satisfied.
+Let's move on.

-### Okay, so you'll write less CSS, but isn't writing HTML harder now?
+### So you'll write less CSS, but isn't writing HTML harder now?

 When you use these small classes, it'll be harder to write HTML code **IF** you don't know which classes to use.
 But here's the key part: popular functional CSS toolkits like [Basscss](http://basscss.com/) and [Tachyons](http://tachyons.io/) are **extremely well documented**.
 Just take a look at their documentation: